Maehary

-Maehary (meaning "one who looks to the sky" in Guaraní) is an extinct genus of probable gracilisuchid pseudosuchian archosaurs from the Late Triassic (Norian) Caturrita Formation of Rio Grande do Sul, Brazil.
-The genus contains a single species, M. bonapartei, known from a partial skull and fragmentary postcrania.
+Maehary (meaning "one who looks to the sky" in Guaraní) is an extinct genus of gracilisuchid pseudosuchian archosaurs from the Late Triassic (Norian age) Caturrita Formation of Rio Grande do Sul, Brazil.
+The genus contains a single species, Maehary bonapartei, known from a partial skull and fragmentary postcrania.
 Maehary was originally described as the basalmost member of the Pterosauromorpha, but several subsequent studies have suggested pseudosuchian affinities are more likely.
 If this is correct, it would represent the youngest known member of the Gracilisuchidae.

 Discovery and naming

 The Maehary holotype specimen, CAPPA/UFSM 0300, was discovered between 2002 and 2005 in layers of the Caturrita Formation (Linha São Luiz Site, Candelária Sequence, Santa Maria Supersequence) near Faxinal do Soturno, Rio Grande do Sul, Brazil.
 The holotype consists of a partial skull, vertebral centra, and a fragmentary scapula.
 Another specimen, UFRGS-PV-0769-T, was also assigned to the genus, consisting of a left maxilla.
 The maxilla was originally described in 2010 as belonging to the supposed basal pterosaur Faxinalipterus.
 However, when Faxinalipterus was reinterpreted as a lagerpetid in 2022, the bone was removed from its hypodigm and reidentified as belonging to Maehary.

 In 2022, Kellner et al. described Maehary bonapartei as a new genus and species of pterosauromorph.
 The generic name, "Maehary" is derived from the Guarani-Kaiowa phrase "Ma'ehary", roughly translating to "who looks to the sky", in reference to the alleged pterosauromorph affinities of the taxon.
 The specific name, "bonapartei", honors the Argentine paleontologist José F. Bonaparte.

 Later analyses suggested that Maehary actually represents a gracilisuchid member of the clade Pseudosuchia, rather than a pterosauromorph.